Veronica TV: V8 (2001-2003)

 SBS, having bought the channel from News Corporation, renamed it into V8 on 1 May 2001 in anticipation of Veronica.
 Earlier in 2000 Veronica Association announced that it would leave the Holland Media Groep and wanted to start a channel of its own.
 SBS and Veronica could not get an agreement and it would take more than two years before both parties closed a deal.

 V8 was focused to young adults.
 The channel mainly broadcast action series, action films and erotic programmes late at night.

 Veronica (2003-present)

 Eventually, Veronica Association closed a deal with SBS, and V8 was rebranded as Veronica on 20 September 2003.

 The German ProSiebenSat.1 Media took over SBS Broadcasting Group (including its Dutch activities) on 27 June 2007.
 In 2011, all of SBS's activities in the Netherlands (through SBS Broadcasting B.V.), including the three TV stations (SBS6, Net5 and Veronica), the two TV guides (Veronica Magazine and Totaal TV), production, design and text activities were sold to a joint venture between Sanoma Media Netherlands (67%) and Talpa Media Holding (33%).

 On 10 April 2017 Talpa Holding acquired a 67% stake from Sanoma Media Netherlands.

-Disney XD
+Disney Jr.

 The daytime slot for children broadcast on Veronica began as Fox Kids when Saban bought TV10.
 The slot since rebranded to Jetix and then to Disney XD.
+On May 1st 2025, the daytime slot was replaced by the preschool channel Disney Jr.